sbegueria/SPEIbase/README.md

 ## Version history

+* SPEIbase v2.6: 1) Based on the CRU TS 4.03 dataset, spanning the period between January 1901 to December 2018.
 * SPEIbase v2.5: 1) Based on the CRU TS 3.24.01 dataset, extending the temporal range of the SPEIbase up to December 2015.
 2) Corrected an important bug on versions 2.2 to 2.4 of the dataset that prevented correctly reading the ETo data